cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Encoding {#term-encoding}

-Fouque and Tibouchi {{FT12}} also used the F(H1(m))+F(H2(m)) method to construct a hash function on to BN-curves, using an encoding function F of their construction.
-BN curves {{BN05}} are pairing-friendly and offer 128 bits of security, making them ideal for implementing cryptographic schemes which rely on pairings.
-Other encoding functions are not suitable for BN-curves, as they rely on assumptions about the geometric properties of the curve which BN-curves do not have.
-Their method is both efficient and runs in constant time, making it secure for applications where timing attacks are of concern.

-For supersingular curves, for every y in GF(p) (with p>3), there exists a value x such that (x, y) is on the curve E. Hence we can construct a bijection F : GF(p) -> E (ignoring the point at infinity).
-This is the case for
-{{BF01}}, but is not common.

 The general term "encoding" is used to refer to the process of producing an elliptic curve point given as input a bitstring.
 In some protocols, the original message may also be recovered through a decoding procedure.